City trip Culture Europe Featured The Netherlands

 Museums in Amsterdam - Electric Ladyland-2

-Electric Ladyland is a tiny museum full of fluorescent art named after Jimi Hendrix’s album.
-You’ll find it in Nick’s basement: a good-natured American who reminds me of Leo from That 70’s Show in all of the best ways.
-For five measly euros, you can listen to the man’s passionate talk for an hour – and this is surprisingly interesting.
+Electric Ladyland is a tiny museum full of fluorescent art named after the Jimi Hendrix album.
+You’ll find it in Nick’s basement: a good-natured American who reminded me of Leo from That 70’s Show in all of the best ways.
+For five measly euros, you can listen to the man passionately talk for an hour – and this is surprisingly interesting.
 Half of the basement was converted into a psychedelic luminous cave full of buttons to press.
 There are also lots of stones and minerals on display.
 At first sight this seems about as boring as it gets, until Nick shines a blacklight and a UV lamp on them and the whole thing comes to life in a wild color storm.
 Nature sometimes – look at me – comes up with wonderful, magical things.
 Nick is quite proud of his collection and considers it his life’s work.
 Always pleasant to listen to someone talking about a true passion.

 Electric Ladyland: Tweede Leliedwarsstraat 5.
-Price: €5.
-By appointment only. www.electric-lady-land.com
+Price: €5 (kids under 12 get in for free).
+By appointment only.

 7. The Museum of the Mind: a trip into someone else’s brain